Nonprofit and Voluntary Sector Management

 See more courses and programs relating to Business, Management, and Economics or Community Health and Well-being.

-OSSD with six Grade 12 U or M credits, or equivalent, or mature student status is required.
+OSSD with six Grade 12 U or M credits, or equivalent, or mature student status.

 Undergraduate students wishing to pursue a continuing education certificate program should be aware of possible restrictions; please refer to Curriculum Advising for complete details.